rp192w/simple-kankan-board/README.md

 This page includes:

-- **Add Task Button**: Opens a modal dialog to add a new task with a title, description, and deadline.
+- **Add Task Button**: Opens a modal dialog to add a new task with a title, description, and due date.
 - **Task Columns**: Displays tasks in three columns based on their progress state:
   - **To Do**: Tasks that are not yet started.
   - **In Progress**: Tasks that are currently being worked on.
   - **Done**: Tasks that are completed.
-- **Task Cards**: Each task is displayed as a card within the appropriate column, with color coding based on the task's deadline:
+- **Task Cards**: Each task is displayed as a card within the appropriate column, with color coding based on the task's due date:
-  - Yellow for tasks nearing their deadline.
+  - Yellow for tasks nearing their due date (within 3 days).
   - Red for overdue tasks.

 ### Task Form Modal

 - **Title**: Input field for the task title.
+- **Task Due Date**: Input field for the task due date (with a date picker).
 - **Description**: Text area for the task description.
-- **Deadline Date**: Input field for the task deadline date (with a date picker).
 - **Save Button**: Saves the task to localStorage and updates the task board.

 ## Known Issues